 Volume 2 Includes:

-• a nicely lit scene file with two base ornament bulb models ready for texturing
+• a nicely lit scene file with four base ornament bulb models ready for texturing

 • all the textures from volume 1, plus the new volume 2 textures all within the .lib4d

 To install, just place the .lib4d file into your “browser” folder, restart C4D and it should show up in your Content Browser.
 You can mix and match colors and textures to produce hundreds of combinations of ornaments types!
 Enjoy!

 Make sure to check out my free holiday model pack for Cinema 4D from a couple years ago below.
 It has presents, ribbon bows, and Christmas lights!

 Disclaimer: There were a couple of these textures where Biomekk’s EnhanceC4D was used.
 You’ll need to buy EnhanceC4D from Biomekk.com for a few of these textures to work.

 Thanks to @ridvanmaloku from Plastic-Pistols.com for allowing me to use his tree model.
 He did an awesome tutorial on how he made his Christmas tree using Cinema 4D’s Hair module.
 Check it out here: Tree Tutorial

 Stay up to date with the latest Cinema 4D tutorials by signing